telerik/blazor-ui/grid/pdf-export-server/readme.md

 * This project returns the file as a byte array for both the server and WebAssembly flavors (for the WASM case, this is a performance improvement because such operations are slow in the browser at this point mostly due to the lack of <a href="https://github.com/dotnet/aspnetcore/issues/17730" target="_blank">multithreading</a> and <a href="https://github.com/dotnet/aspnetcore/issues/5466" target="_blank">AoT for Blazor</a>, and <a href="https://github.com/mono/mono/issues/10222" target="_blank">Full AoT for Mono</a>, and because exporting all the data would be a serious performance hit for serialization).

+    * At the time of writing, the WebAssembly performance issues are the main showstopper for a built-in feature for this - the speed there is not satisfactory for real-world sizes of data.
+You can Follow when the PDF export becomes a built-in feature <a href="https://feedback.telerik.com/blazor/1434269-export-grid-to-pdf" target="_blank">here</a>.

 * You can choose which Blazor project to run by marking it as a Startup project (The `ServerSideSample` or the `ServerPdfExport.Server` for the WASM flavor).

 * The current grid filters and paging are obtained through the OnRead event and sent to the server for processing and generation.
 You can read more about this general performance optimization technique in the <a href="https://github.com/telerik/blazor-ui/tree/master/grid/datasourcerequest-on-server" target="_blank">Use Telerik DataSourceRequest and DataSourceResult on the server</a> sample project.